Close Menu

 Const.
 Emily Mitchell, spokesperson for Durham Regional Police, says: ‘This is something that is affecting our communities across the region.
 This is something we are taking incredibly seriously.’
 (Sue Goodspeed/CBC)

-Watson’s home was one of them.
+Watson’s home was among them.

 WATCH | Durham police chief pledges swift action amid spate of shootings: